Various electronic crystal phases in rhombohedral graphene multilayers: Microscopic Hamiltonian

 \subsection{Mean field treatment}

-To capture the Coulomb interaction in the low doping regime, we retain its long range component and neglect the short range part \cite{koh_correlated_2024,koh_symmetry-broken_2024, guo_fractional_2024, liu_layer-dependent_2025} to perform self-consistent Hartree Fock calculations.
+To capture the Coulomb interaction in the low doping regime, we retain its long range component and neglect the short range part \cite{koh_correlated_2024,koh_symmetry-broken_2024, guo_fractional_2024, liu_layer-dependent_2025} to perform self consistent Hartree Fock calculations.
 The interacting part is written as,

 The density operator written in the plane wave basis is

 where $s$ is the spin index, $\mu$ is the valley index and $\alpha$ is the joint index for sublattice ($\sigma$) and layer ($l$).
 The screened interaction is taken as \cite{kwan_moire_2025},